Thursday 18 July 2019

 Objective;

 To discuss the electrical issue with some textbook motor and generator theory.
 This type of generator is the same as a single-phase permanent magnet synchronous motor.
 These motors used to be used in electromechanical central heating timers.
-They are also similar to a hybrid stepper motor that has; two, three, four or five phases, usually operate at low speed and are found in printers to wind turbines.
+They are also similar to a hybrid stepper motor that has; two, three, four or five phases, usually operate at low speed and are found in printers.
+They are commonly used with electronic controllers everywhere from trains to wind turbines.
 All so-called bicycle dynamos but have no brushes and the term is incorrect.
 "Dynohub" does not appear to be a trademark but the logo would be copyright.
-If the magnet is re-magnetised successfully then the Dynohub should produce a higher current at 6Vac than the rated 300mA at a lower speed.
+If the magnet is re-magnetised successfully then the Dynohub may produce a higher current at 6Vac than the rated 300mA at a lower speed.

 Small graph - With no load, the output voltage increases linearly proportionally to the speed of rotation.
 A lightly loaded dynamo is the same as a tachometer and would make a good speedometer.

 In a discussion on Facebook, I have been shown the patent below which claims a method of providing some voltage regulation rather than current regulation that I suggest above - load voltage regulation is claimed.
-The magnet is machined in a way to form discrete poles so that the magnetism does not slip around and presumably be weakened more quickly.
-The claim is also that the current reaches the desired level quickly - That would occur in any case by having a lot of poles and a high number of turns/volts coil.
+The magnet is machined in a way to form discrete poles and gaps so presumably the magnetism does not slip around and weaken more quickly?
+The claim is also that the current reaches the desired level quickly. - That would occur in any case by having a lot of poles and a high number of turns/volts coil.
 The graphs with the patent do show some voltage regulation when loaded.
 The description also mentions reactance of the winding being a limiting/regulating factor but I am not sure how this helps to model a generator?

-Tests below show that the dynamo behaves as a fairly constant current source and the open-circuit voltage output increases with speed.
-Therefore the diagrams are roughly correct.
+Tests below show that the dynamo does not behave as an entirely constant current source and the voltage and current varies with speed.
+Therefore this diagram shows more like the what happens.

 Efficiency;